Infant & Toddler Programs

 We believe in building strong partnerships with our families for optimal care of infants and toddlers.
 Each unique family has a child with individual and varying temperaments, rates of development and interests.
-We see young children as curious, motivated learners who are also dependent upon adults for nurturance, support and guidance.
+We see young children as curious, motivated learners who are also dependent upon adults for nurturing, support, and guidance.

 Individualized Care Routines

-Each child will have his/her own primary care teacher who learns about children’s unique needs such as feeding, toileting, napping and who responds to your child through each stage of learning and development.
-Our care teachers adapt to your child’s particular pace, cues, needs schedule, rhythms and styles until the child is at least 3 years of age.
+Each child will have his/her own primary teacher who learns about their unique needs such as feeding, toileting, napping and who responds to your child through each stage of learning and development.
+Our teachers adapt to your child’s particular pace, cues, needs schedule, rhythms and styles.
 Working in these small, intimate groups of 3-4 infants or 4-6 toddlers gives us the opportunity to support relationship building and to encourage individual choice, problem solving, and discoveries in the process of learning.
-Each care teacher comes to know each family’s distinct preferences and concerns in caring for their individual child.
-This provides us the opportunity to bridge the connection between your home care routines and culture with our center care allowing for continuity and seamless transitions.
+Each teacher comes to know each family’s distinct preferences and concerns in caring for their individual child.
+This provides us the opportunity to bridge the connection between your home care routines with our center care, allowing for continuity and seamless transitions.